vincemansel/ios-trello/README.md

 1. Go to [Trello Docs](https://trello.com/docs/) and generate an Application Key

 2. Substitute your keys in the file TrelloClientCredentials.m

+3. (See Demo): In TrelloLoginViewController.m, globally substitute Your_App_Name for ios4Trello.
+(This will let your users know that your app is seeking authorization to access thier Trello account.)

 ## Keeping it real and live